prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

 5. GradientBoosting Regressor

-# Conclusion
+# We observed following results after completing the task:

-Functioning day is the most influencing feature and temperature is at the second place for LinearRegressor.
+* Functioning day is the most influencing feature and temperature is at the second place for LinearRegressor.

-Temperature is the most important feature for DecisionTree, RandomForest and GradientBoosting Regressor.
+* Temperature is the most important feature for DecisionTree, RandomForest and GradientBoosting Regressor.

-Functioning day is the most important feature and Winter is the second most for XGBoostRegressor.
+* Functioning day is the most important feature and Winter is the second most for XGBoostRegressor.

-**RMSE Comparisons** :
+* RMSE Comparisons :

 1. LinearRegressor RMSE : 370.46
 2. DecissionTreeRegressor RMSE : 302.53